-But Ms Neville said there were issues ministers could not agree on.
+But Ms Neville said there were issues ministers could not agree about.

 She reiterated the Victorian government's opposition to a review of state water sharing arrangements, which predate the Murray Darling Basin Plan.

-"I don't think a water share review, given most of the other states won't be participating, is going to be worthwhile," she said.
+"I don't think a water share review, given most of the other states won't participating. is going to be worthwhile," Ms Neville said.

 "I think it creates an expectation for people, who are doing it really tough, that there is water available, and it just isn't there."